Myron Boadu

-Myron Boadu (born 14 January 2001) is a Dutch professional footballer who plays as a striker for Eredivisie club PSV.
+Myron Boadu (born 14 January 2001) is a Dutch professional footballer who plays as a striker for club Watford.

-Born in Amsterdam, Netherlands, Boadu is of Ghanaian descent.
-He joined the AZ academy in 2013.
-In 2018 he made his competitive debut for the club in an Eredivisie match against PEC Zwolle.
-After struggling with long-term injuries, Boadu established himself as a regular in the AZ starting eleven during the 2019–20 season.
-He joined Monaco in 2021.
+A product of the AZ academy, Boadu became the club's youngest Eredivisie goalscorer and broke into the first team during the 2019–20 season, scoring in the league and in AZ's Europa League campaign.
+In 2021 he joined Monaco for a reported €17 million, but injuries and competition for places limited his impact, and he had loan spells at Twente and VfL Bochum.
+He signed for PSV in 2025 and won the 2025–26 Eredivisie title, then moved to Watford in 2026.

-Boadu has represented the Netherlands at the youth and senior level.
+Boadu has represented the Netherlands from youth to senior level.
+On his senior debut in November 2019, he scored against Estonia, becoming the first player born in the 21st century to score for the national team.

 Club career

 AZ

 Born in Amsterdam to Ghanaian parents, Boadu started playing for SC Buitenveldert, before joining the AZ academy in 2013.
 He went through the youth ranks before being included in the reserve team prior to the 2016–17 season.
 On 3 September 2016, he made his debut for the AZ reserves in a match against Excelsior Maassluis, scoring in the 23rd minute.
 The reserves were crowned champions at the end of the third division season, reaching promotion to the Dutch second division.
 In 2017, Boadu was included in the first team of AZ, but was sidelined for almost the entire 2017–18 season due to a knee injury.
 On 6 May 2018, he made his professional debut for AZ in the last match of the Eredivisie season against PEC Zwolle.
 He came off the bench in the 67th minute, replacing Mats Seuntjens in a 6–0 home victory.

 On 12 August 2018, Boadu scored his first professional goal in a match against NAC Breda.
 In doing so, he became the youngest player to score a goal for AZ in the Eredivisie, aged 17 years and 212 days.
 The following week he scored again in a match against FC Emmen.

 In a home match against Feyenoord on 16 September 2018, Boadu broke his ankle after a collision with Eric Botteghin.
 He was subsequently ruled out for seven months.
 He made his comeback for AZ on 20 April 2019, an away match, also against Feyenoord.

 During the 2019–20 season, Boadu established himself as a starter for the AZ first team, and scored important goals in the Eredivisie as well as in the club's Europa League campaign.
 His goals against BK Häcken and Royal Antwerp in the qualifying rounds helped secure AZ's place in the group stage of the tournament.